msawczyn/EFDesigner/README.md

    - Added options dialog (Tools/Options/Entity Framework Visual Editor)
    - Added use of GraphViz for model layout (if installed and path is added to "Tools/Options/Entity Framework Visual Editor")
    - Added switch to disable generation of classes and enumerations for those cases where they are coming from different assemblies but need to be in the model to avoid errors
+   - Added ability to override the base class of the generated DbContext to be something other than "DbContext"
    - Enhanced display of model elements in the Visual Studio property window's object list
+   - Removed MSAGL layouts.
+No one understood them anyway.

 <details>
 <summary><b>1.3.0.12</b></summary>